 To create the Level 1 attribute

-- In Query builder, with the same query opened, open the calculations menu (), then click Standard calculated attribute.
+- In the report builder, with the same report opened, open the calculations menu (), then click Standard calculated attribute.

 - On the Standard calculated attribute page, name the new attribute List level one.